kailash-manasarovar/statement/docs/timeline/2023/february.md

 - The Ana theme was repeated endlessly over fake account messages, and by Ana herself at the conservatory.
 - The lie and their dedication to it was extraordinary.
 - I can only assume they were really enjoying terrorizing me.

+### Civil service exams

+- On one occasion Rosa and Ana interrupt the class with their instruments, Rosa mentions to the trumpet teacher not to forget that it is his *funcionario* exam the following week.
+- I understood that to mean he was sitting the exam to become eligible for a pension, and whenever I arrive at class, the trumpet teacher is often practicing for his exam and he says so.
+- On one occasion, he mentions that he "needs to pay for his daughters' weddings".

 ## Feeling high at other times too